Making pizza. Via Instant Messenger. He 9/11-ed me.

 If you spot and overlook many red flags, red will be the color of your tears.

 I noticed the guy was brooding, argumentative, resentful and moody.
 Used to a brother like that, I walked on eggshells and used humor to diffuse tensions.

-He also was often drunk.
+He was often drunk.
 Granted, alcohol unveils people's hidden desires, but it blurs reality.
-So, don't believe a guy with a bloated liver's declaration of love!
+So, don't believe love declarations by a guy with a bloated liver!

 Like alcohol, loneliness casts a veil upon your objectivity.
 My guy was away from home.
-I suspected his homesickness lured him into believing he loved me.
+I suspected homesickness had lured him into believing he loved me.

 Worse, he often mentioned contemplating suicide.
 I tried to downplay the seriousness of the situation by making him laugh.
 He took that for indifference.
 I realized my presence was unlikely to dissuade him; yet, I kept a lid on it.

 I had put up with all the above because the guy seemed sincere.
 Self-sacrificing me wanted to help.
 I should have aborted this interaction in its cradle.

 Now, don't cross a guy out just because he briefly picked his nose.